Are the Physically Attractive Also Happier?

 It might be you could compensate for not being born beautiful by being just as poised and self-assured, obtaining the same positive social effects.

 The authors point to a study where men spoke with women on the telephone who remained out of sight but whom they were manipulated by the experimenter into believing were physically attractive or unattractive (always the same individual, but the men were deceived by being given photographs of either attractive or unattractive individuals).

-Women who were perceived (unknown to them) to be physically attractive were warmer, more sociable and outgoing than were those perceived to be unattractive.
-Interestingly the men became more outgoing, humorous, confident, and socially adept when they thought they were interacting with the ‘‘attractive women’’.
+Women who were perceived (unknown to them) to be physically attractive were warmer, more sociable, and more outgoing than those perceived to be unattractive.
+Interestingly the men became more outgoing, humorous, confident, and socially adept when they thought they were interacting with the "attractive women."

-It might be that being better looking is not what determines the way the world reacts to us – more it’s consequences of being attractive that are crucial – more self-confidence and therefore greater warmth produces better interactions.
+It might be that being better looking is not what determines the way the world reacts to us – rather it's the consequences of being attractive that are crucial – more self-confidence and therefore greater warmth produces better interactions.

 Beauty in Mind: The Effects of Physical Attractiveness on Psychological Well-Being and Distress.
 Nabanita Datta Gupta • Nancy L. Etcoff, Mads M. Jaeger Journal of Happiness Studies June 2016, Volume 17, Issue 3, pp 1313–1325

 Happiness and despair on the catwalk: Need satisfaction, well-being, and personality adjustment among fashion models BJO¨ RN MEYER, MARIA K. ENSTRO¨ M, MONA HARSTVEIT, DAVID P. BOWLES & CHRISTOPHER G. BEEVERS The Journal of Positive Psychology, January 2007; 2(1): 2–17